Father of the Bride (franchise): Father of the Bride, Part II (1995)

 A sequel to Father of the Bride (1991), and a partial remake of Father's Little Dividend, Part II picks up where the previous installment left off.
 The sequel received a less favorable critical reception than its predecessor but once again became a romantic comedy cult classic movie, albeit this time.

 As George adjusts to the reality that his daughter is married and that his son Matty is growing up, he initiates plans to sell his home with retirement in mind.
 Annie announces that she is pregnant.
-Upon realizing that he will become a grandfather, George must come to terms with that fact that he is aging.
+Upon realizing that he will become a grandfather, George must come to terms with the fact that he is aging.
 Not ready to be a senior citizen, George begins a series of comical events associated with a midlife crisis.
 Amid these events George receives even more surprising news, when his wife Nina reveals that she is also expecting a baby.
 Realizing that he will go from being the father of the bride to the father of the newborn, George navigates preparations for the two babies.
 The family receives assistance from the eccentric Franck Eggelhoffer in planning the baby showers and preparing the nursery.
 Throughout these events, George realizes that he will get to experience the joys of parenthood with Nina all over again, with his upcoming baby.
 He repurchases his home and finds excitement in fathering his baby daughter, Megan.